 My all-time favorite coffee in Hong Kong!
 And it comes in a cozy, Instagrammable cafe.

-I still haven’t been to all the locations in town, but I’ve been to 3 of them, and while all are pretty and will offer a great setting for a picture, the one in Mercury Street might be the best.
+I still haven’t been to all the locations in town, but I’ve been to three of them.
+While all are pretty and will offer an excellent setting for a picture, the one on Mercury Street might be the best.

-They keep their design simple, with clear lines, tones of grey and white.
+They keep their design simple, with clear lines and tones of grey and white.

-Make sure to come in early if you want to have the place to yourself because it usually gets crowded.
-They open at 8 AM so you can start your day right.
+Come in early if you want to have the place to yourself; it usually gets crowded.
+They open at 8 AM so that you can start your day right.

 See here all the locations in town.